XpiritBV/mini-hacks/azure-functions/Readme.md

 - Search for `Function App` and select this resource.
 - Click Create.
 - Give the Function a globally unique name, e.g. `TechDaysFunction[YourName]`
 - Add the Function to a new Resource Group.
 This will allow you to easily delete the functions and its resources afterwards.
 - Choose the Classic plan and accept the default suggested plan, location and storage account.

 ### Step 2 - Implement an Add calculation ###
-You should now have a
+Add the following code to add a calculation method to the App

 ```CSharp
 using System.Net;